Peacock bass fishing is becoming more and more popular among US anglers.

 Lure fishing is a popular way to target this very aggressive species.
 Fishing topwater plugs and topwater poppers can sometimes make for spectacular fishing as the bass charge out of cover to engulf the lure.

-The best subsurface lure options include minnow style jerkbaits, crankbaits and swimbaits.
+The best subsurface lure options include minnow-style jerkbaits, crankbaits, and swimbaits.
 Smaller lures of three inches or less are generally preferred to target peacocks.

 When Peacock Bass are spawning (May and June predominantly) they will aggressively guard their spawning beds.
 This is a great time for sight fishing – you can throw tube baits and small jigs.

-Fly fishing
+Fly Fishing

 Fly fishing for peacock bass is a common way to target this fish both in the US and in Latin America.

-The technique in terms of where to casting is similar to lure fishing, although it pays to mix up your retrieves (slow draw, strip-pause or just letting the fly hang) until you work out what’s working.
+The technique in terms of where to cast is similar to lure fishing, although it pays to mix up your retrieves (slow draw, strip-pause or just letting the fly hang) until you work out what’s working.

 Flies can be divided into two types – surface and subsurface.
 Dahlberg Diver and Gurgler patterns are the best bet for surface flies.
 They don’t need to be huge – two inches or so is fine.

-Popular subsurface patterns include epoxy minnows, Clousers, Deceivers and surf candy patterns.
+Popular subsurface patterns include epoxy minnows, Clousers, Deceivers, and surf candy patterns.

 Live Bait Fishing

 The easiest way to catch butterfly peacocks is by using live bait.
 By far and away the most popular bait is a local minnow called the golden shiner (known as a peacock shiner too), which is about three inches in length.
-These can be fished in three ways – under a float, freelined and with a small piece of split shot attached to get them to the required depth.
+These can be fished in three ways – under a float, freelined, and with a small piece of split shot attached to get them to the required depth.

-Boat, Kayak or Shore
+Boat, Kayak, or Shore

 Trolling motors with a spot lock function allow you to hold on station when you find some fish even in windy conditions or when there is a strong current flowing.